 What is the USC Summer Bridge Program?

-The USC Summer Bridge Program allows incoming USC freshmen students to take two college courses and adjust to campus life during the summer following their high school graduation.
+The USC Summer Bridge Program allows incoming USC freshmen students to take one college course and adjust to campus life during the summer following their high school graduation.
 Up to 43 students participate in the each Summer.
 Participants also attend a weekly workshop series which addresses issues in campus life and the educational process.

 Who is eligible to attend Summer Bridge?

 Entering USC freshmen students in the Neighborhood Academic Initiative and incoming freshmen USC students may be eligible to participate in the USC Summer Bridge Program.
 Invitations will be sent out to students during May.